union-fashion/home/api-first/index.md

 API-first makes Union fashion a more agile and effective organization.

-## TL;DR - If you need a quick summary of the philosophy.
+## MVP - Where every team should begin.
 We recognize that not everyone will be able to accomplish this the first time out and support a minimal viable edition:

 - **[Applications](https://github.com/union-fashion/home/blob/master/api-first/index.md#applications)** - Prioritizing APIs over their applications.